Potty-mouthed Professors: Why They’re the Best

-There is an amazing essay written by Jordan Schneider in The Chronicle of Higher Education that covers why swearing in class really isn’t that big of a deal; or, at least, why it should be totally acceptable.
+There is an amazing essay written by Jordan Schneider in The Chronicle of Higher Education that covers why swearing in class isn’t that big of a deal; or, at least, why it should be totally acceptable.
 He makes an excellent case.
-As a professor who swears in class, probably more than I ought, it’s an essay I post to my digital spaces whether classes meet face to face or not.
-I don’t intend to rehash or parrot Schneider’s argument here; I do intend to build on one of his points: how swearing helps him/me connect with students.
+As a professor who also swears in class, probably more than I ought, it’s an essay I post to my all my digital course spaces.
+I don’t intend to rehash or parrot Schneider’s argument here; I do intend to build on one of his points: how swearing helps professors connect with students.

 Swearing is also the norm in our society, not the exception.
 I teach at a medium-sized state university dominated by students from working- and lower middle-class backgrounds.
 While we have housing, most students commute: about a 60/40 split.
 We have lots of first generation students—students who are the first in their family to go to college.
 This means that, for the most part, students don’t show up with a blank check from mom and dad eager and ready to do nothing but be a student; some do, sure, but only a very, very few.
 The majority of my students work at least twenty hours per week.
 Some manage to work a forty-hour work week and attend school full time: usually a twelve to fifteen-credit course load.
 I hate to cast aspersions upon the working and middle-classes, but being one of them I feel somewhat justified in saying that the way I talk in (and out of) the class room is probably closer to the way they talk, generally, than other professors who don’t swear.
 Also, there is some research to back this up.
 Professor Timothy Jay, of the Massachusetts College of Liberal Arts and author of Why We Swear and Cursing in America, highlights the fact that the working class swears more than either the “elite” or middle classes in the U.S.; but everyone swears; it’s part of our everyday vocabularies.
 U.S. News and World Report informs its readers that the average person spends 0.5% of their vocabulary per day swearing: How Stuff Works reports that that roughly 58% of Americans swear in public.
 Whether people realize it or not, swearing is the norm.
 So, it’s not that my language in class is somehow more vulgar or uncouth than the average American’s on a daily basis, it’s that society doesn’t associate this type of language with the type of spaces within which I work.
 What a pile of horse shit!

 It is true, however, that one must be aware of what they’re saying and where they’re saying it.
 There is a difference between letting loose in a classroom, in a department meeting, and one on one with students.
 Using vulgarity in the wrong context or setting, one risks coming off as insincere, crude, uncouth, intimidating, unintelligent, as trying too hard.
 Dropping the motherfucker of all shit-bombs in a department meeting or a conversation with the Provost just doesn’t go over the same way as it does in the classroom.
 (This also depends on your relationship with that person.)
 When students pop into the office during office hours or by appointment, I tend to be much more on my guard with my language and keep the swearing to an absolute minimum, if I swear at all; I probably do.
-If I do swear one on one with a student, it’s often for comic effect: we may be reading a line from Shakespeare for instance—Shakespeare is chock-full of dirty jokes—and a character may reference someone’s baldness—almost always a reference to venereal disease, usually syphilis—or the verb “to die”—Elizabethan slang for having an orgasm—and I’ll lean in and drop an f-bomb because that shit is hil-fucking-arious.
-Take this line from Malvolio in Shakespeare’s Twelfth Night: “By my life, this is my lady’s hand: these be her very C’s, / her U’s, and her T’s; and thus makes she her great P’s.”
-CUT was a reference to the vagina.
-But if you spell it out, C, U, annnnnnnnnnnd T… Well, it’s not so sweet is it?
-And what about those P’s?
-Ha!
-Use swear words for effect, not exclusively out of habit.
-Use them too much, they lose their power.
+If I do swear one on one with a student, it’s often for comic effect or emphasis rather than for attention-grabbing.

-The point of all this is that students need to know they can be themselves, and that very few things, so long as we keep an atmosphere of consideration and respectability, are off limits.
+The point of all this is that students need to know they can be themselves, and that very few things, so long as we keep an atmosphere of consideration and respectability (of which foul language is not mutually exclusive), are off limits.
 Experience has taught me that showing them they can be themselves by modeling that behavior often makes a stronger impression than simply telling them it’s what I want.
-Rather than showing up in tweed and elbow patches with an “air” or authority, I strip it down; I say fuck that bullshit; I say here I am: the guy you get in class is pretty goddamn close to the guy you get at a barbeque on a Saturday in July.
+Rather than showing up in tweed and elbow patches with an “air” or authority, I strip it down; I say “fuck that noise”; I say here I am: the guy you get in class is pretty goddamn close to the guy you get at a barbeque on a Saturday in July.
 Let’s have a fucking conversation.
 My message, in all its forms, tells them that I will take them seriously no matter how they choose to express themselves in class, and that I want to hear what they have to say no matter the types of words they may use to convey it.
 And it all starts with letting them know that even here, in this ivory tower, we can use dirty language.
-So the next time someone asks you, “who gives a fuck?”, let ‘em know: I do.
+So the next time someone asks you, “who gives a fuck?”, tell ‘em, Professor Norman.
+Professor Norman gives a fuck.